 Swedish Match Scientific Publications

-As snus became an increasingly used product amongst Swedish men, it became important to understand which role snus played and could play in transitioning smokers away from cigarettes.
-The “Population-based survey of cessation aids used by Swedish smokers” [4] researched the consumption patterns amongst tobacco users, finding that oral tobacco was the most frequently reported cessation aids amongst Swedish men, whereas Swedish women reported other methods for smoking cessation.
+With the increase of snus usage in Sweden, the company also wanted to understand how snus was replacing cigarette smoking and, consequently, how that shift impacted public health.
+“Swedish snus and the GOTHIATEK® standard” [3] outlined how and why Swedish Match developed GOTHIATEK, illustrating the importance of reducing the levels of unwanted substances in oral tobacco.
+As snus usage grew amongst Swedish men, it became important to understand which role snus played and could play in transitioning smokers away from cigarettes.
+The “Population-based survey of cessation aids used by Swedish smokers” [4] researched consumption patterns amongst tobacco users, finding that oral tobacco products were the most frequently reported cessation aids amongst Swedish men, whereas Swedish women reported other methods for smoking cessation.

 References

 - Enzell, C.R. and I. Wahlberg, Tobacco isoprenoids-precursors of important aroma constituents.
-Pure and applied chemistry, 1990.
+Pure and Applied Chemistry, 1990.
 62(7): p.
 1353-1356.

 - Staaf, M., et al., Formation of tobacco-specific nitrosamines (TSNA) during air-curing: conditions and control.
 Beiträge zur Tabakforschung International/Contributions to Tobacco Research, 2005.
 21(6): p.
 321-330.

 - Rutqvist, L.E., et al., Swedish snus and the GothiaTek® standard.
-Harm reduction journal, 2011.
+Harm Reduction Journal, 2011.
 8(1): p.
 1-9.

 - Rutqvist, L.E., Population-based survey of cessation aids used by Swedish smokers.
 Harm Reduct J, 2012.
 9: p.
 38.